+Künstliche Intelligenz I - Zusammenfassung

+What is AI?

+Definition (AI).

-Künstliche Intelligenz I - Zusammenfassung What is AI? der und Julian Kotzur Consequences of rationality Definition (AI).
-AI is a subfield of Computer Science that's concerned with the automation of intelligent behavior.
-AI studies how we can make the computer do things that Definition (Performance measure).A performance measure is a function that evaluates a sequence of environments.Note.
-Rational don't need to be perfect.
-Agent only needs to humans can still do better at the moment. maximize expected value.
-Percepts may not supply all infos. $\Rightarrow$ Rationality is exploration, learning and autonomy.
-Ability to learn Making conclusions Perception K Definition (Autonomous).
-An agent is called autonomous, if it does not rely on the prior knowledge of the designer. ⇒ Autonomy avoids fixed behaviors that can become unsuccessful in a changing environment.
+- AI is a subfield of Computer Science that's concerned with the automation of intelligent behavior. - AI studies how we can make the computer do things that humans can still do better at the moment.

+Definition (Components of AI).

+- Ability to learn

+- Making conclusions

+- Perception

+- Language understanding

+- Emotions

 Definition (Narrow AI).

 Use of a software to study or accomplish a specific problem solving or reasoning tasks.
-Definition (PEAS for describing task environment).
-Specify the task environment in terms of Performance measure: how should he behave?

 Definition (Strong AI).

+Software that performs full range of human cognitive abilities.

+- $\Rightarrow$ Doesn't exist yet! - $\rightarrow$ Problems requiring strong AI are called AI complete.

+Rational Agents

-Software that performs full range of human cognitive abilities. ⇒ Doesn't exist yet!
-Environment: where is our agent?
-Actuators: what can he do, move or change?
-Sensors: how can he perceive? $\rightarrow$ Problems requiring strong AI are called AI complete .
-Classifying Environments Rational Agents Definition (What is AI here?).
-Systems that think like humans. → Approximated by Neural networks.
-Systems that act like humans. → Turing Test (Can systems fool a human?) → Problem: Turing test is not reproducible, constructive, or amenable to mathematical analysis.
-Systems that think rationally. → Logics, Formalization of knowledge and inference. → Problem: Not all intelligent behavior is mediated by logical deliberation.
-Systems that act rationally. → The question how to make good action choices. ⇒ Rational behavior consists of always doing what is expected to maximize goal achievement given the available information.
-Definition (Environment properties).
-Fully observable, if sensors give access to complete state of environment at any time, else partially observable.
-Deterministic, if the next step is completely determined by current state and the agents action, else stochastic.
-Episodic, if experience is divided into atomic episodes with perceiving and then performing a single action.
-It is also important that the next action does not depend on previous ones.
-Otherwise we call it sequential.
-Dynamic, if the environment can change without an action of the agent, else static.
-If the environment does not change but the performance measure og the agent it is called semidynamic.
-Discrete, if the environment and agent states are countable, else continuous.
-Single-agent, if just one agent acts in the environment, else multi-agent.
+Definition (What is AI here?).

+- Systems that think like humans. - $\rightarrow$ Approximated by Neural networks. - Systems that act like humans. - $\rightarrow$ Turing Test (Can systems fool a human?) - $\rightarrow$ Problem: Turing test is not reproducible, constructive, or amenable to mathematical analysis. - Systems that think rationally. - $\rightarrow$ Logics, Formalization of knowledge and inference. - $\rightarrow$ Problem: Not all intelligent behavior is mediated by logical deliberation. - Systems that act rationally. - $\rightarrow$ The question how to make good action choices. - ⇒ Rational behavior consists of always doing what is expected to maximize goal achievement given the available information.

 Definition (Agent and rationality).

 An agent is anything that perceives its environment via sensors and acts on it with actuators.
-Here we designing agents that exhibit rational behavior . $\rightarrow$ For given class of environments and tasks, we seek the agent Representing the environment in agents Note.
-Questions of an agent could be like What is the world like now?
-What action should I do?
-What do my actions do?
+Here we designing agents that exhibit rational behavior.

-- $\rightarrow$ For given class of environments and tasks, we seek the agent with the best performance. - $\rightarrow$ Computational limits make perfect rationality unachievable. - $\Rightarrow$ Design best program for given machine resources.
+- $\rightarrow$ For given class of environments and tasks, we seek the agent with the best performance. - → Computational limits make perfect rationality unachievable. - $\Rightarrow$ Design best program for given machine resources.